Punjab University College of Information Technology: Administration

-Library

-The college has a library consisting of books from Mathematics, Computer Science, Information Technology, Electronics, and Physics.
-Novels and poetry books are kept in the library for recreation.
-The library keeps copies of final projects and theses written by graduating students.
-The Higher Education Commission provides digital access to digital books to students of the college.
+The current Central Administrator is Prof. Dr. Muhammad Kamran Malik.

 Laboratories

 The college has four computer laboratories providing students access to the internet.
 A total of 800 plus computers along with internet facilities are available for the students.
 For postgraduate students, a separate laboratory is present while an electronics laboratory is made for electronics and physics purposes.

 Research labs

-The college has four computer laboratories providing students access to the internet.
+The college has eight computer laboratories providing students access to the internet.
 A total of 800 plus computers along with internet facilities are available for the students.
 For postgraduate students, a separate laboratory is present while an electronics laboratory is made for electronics and physics purposes.

 National Center of Artificial Intelligence (NCAI), University of the Punjab

 The National Center of Artificial Intelligence (NCAI), University of the Punjab is funded by Higher Education Commission of Government of Pakistan with a capital cost of PKRS 97.705 million.
 The central aim is to facilitate the researchers in the field of AI; help them establish and grow AI industry following international trends and seek solutions to the indigenous problems through AI.